mygithub07/Amit_Chauhan_LL_challenge/README.md

 - Command to run project is `./node_modules/.bin/wdio wdio.conf.js`

 ## Result
- When everything is run and setup correctly , all steps will pass and on terminal you will see something similar as shown in  `all-passed-screenshot` file in repository
+ When everything is run and setup correctly , all steps will pass and on terminal you will see something similar as shown in  `all-passed-screenshot` file in repository .
+A demo video of execution can be downloaded from [here](https://drive.google.com/open?id=16_9pPzRwu6CeYf8Q9eLWkwMEH_iYFGeM)